My Writing Story:

 During all of this though, I didn’t lose my desire to write a book.
 My problem was I didn’t know how to write a novel.
 Sure, I knew how to analyze a book and about story structure, but I didn’t know about plotting and developing characters and all the work that has to be done before writing a book.

 Then I started my freshman year of high school.
 During the first semester, a dear friend of my family loaned us a circulation about writing a book in a year.
 I started it second semester.
 The book helped me a lot.
 I was able to connect the pieces of things I already knew and learned how to plot and how novels are divided into three acts.
 I learned how to develop characters properly and all of the other good stuff about writing.
-Around this time, I also started to follow a Christian teen writing website called Kingdom Pen (it, sadly, no longer exist, but has moved onto Story Embers.
-Check it out).
+Around this time, I also started to follow a Christian teen writing website called Kingdom Pen and learned more about the writing craft.

 By the end of the school year, I had written a novella weighing in at around 32,000 words.
 I was ecstatic.
 I had written a book!
 Well, it wasn’t quite actual novel length, but it was close enough!
 It was about a girl who attended a school that basically trained teenagers to be FBI agents once they graduated.
 The girl, Jamie, overheard a teacher, a former FBI agent, planning to get revenge on the FBI for ruining his life.
 No one believed Jamie, so it was up to her, her brother, Hunter, and her best friend, Kailey, to stop him.
 (That summary is really bad.
 Trust me, it is better than it sounds).

 I printed it out and let my family read it.
 I let it sit so I could come back and edit it later, probably during the summer.

 During the summer, however, writing fell to the wayside again.
 I also didn’t write very much during the next school year, until my second semester.
 Then I started writing again.
 But then it was summer again, and writing fell off my plate.